POOMRE/loan-calculator-ui-tests/README.md

 ### Prerequisites

 - Java Development Kit (JDK) - Project SDK version 17 is used in this project.
-- ChromeDriver installed on your machine.
-If you running tests on Mac OS use Chrome driver version 114.
-On 115 version for Mac arm presented bug
+- ChromeDriver - use version 114 if running tests on Mac OS due to a bug in the 115 version for mac_arm64.
+- Allure - for generating detailed test reports.
-- All other project dependencies are handled through Gradle and are listed in the project's Gradle file.
+- Gradle - handles the project's other dependencies, specified in the project's Gradle file.

 ### Running Tests